akwasiglobal/HelloWorld/README.md

 # HelloWorld
-my first day on github
+my first day on github,
-hear to learn and get insights from professionals happy to collaborat on projects
+hear to learn and get insights from professionals. happy to collaborate on projects.
 Thank you all!